Catherine Grand: First marriage

-Catherine met George François Grand, an English East India Company clerk at a ball at Ghiretta House, situated upon the banks of the Hooghly River.
+Catherine met George François Grand, a clerk of the British East India Company at a ball at Ghiretta House, situated upon the banks of the Hooghly River.
 Also spelled Ghyretti House, it was considered "one of the finest buildings in India".
 It served as the country house of the French Governors of Chandernagore.

-George Grand was born sometime after 1750, to a Swiss Huguenot merchant family.
-He was educated in Lausanne and apprenticed in London, before joining a military cadetship in Bengal in 1766.
-He achieved the rank of captain before resigning from military service in March 1773 owing to illness and returned to England.
+George Grand was born sometime after 1750 to a Swiss Huguenot merchant family.
+He was educated in Lausanne and apprenticed in London, before being sent to India as a cadet in the Bengal Army in 1766.
+He was promoted to the rank of captain before resigning from military service in March 1773 owing to illness and returned to England.
 In 1775, Grand obtained a "writership" (a clerkship at the East India Company) and sailed again for India, arriving in Calcutta via Madras in June 1776.
-His salary was a respectable 1300 rupees.
+His annual salary was a respectable 1,300 rupees.
 His diary, published in 1814, provides much information about their marriage.

 George Grand and Catherine were married in a Catholic ceremony in Chandernagore on 10 July 1777, followed by a Protestant ceremony a few hours later.
-Exquisitely beautiful and very charming, the new Mrs Grand was well-received by the English ton of Calcutta.
-The newly-weds took up residence in a house near the neighborhood of Alipore in south Calcutta and seemed to have had a happy first year of married life.
+Mrs Grand was well-received by the English ton of Calcutta.
+The newly-weds took up residence in a house near the neighborhood of Alipore in south Calcutta.

 Early affairs

-Mrs Grand caught the attention of British colonial official Philip Francis, member of the Supreme Council of Bengal, who was discovered trying to seduce her at her home on the night of 8 December 1778 by her servants.
+Mrs Grand caught the attention of British colonial official Philip Francis, a member of the Supreme Council of Bengal, who was discovered trying to seduce her at her home on the night of 8 December 1778 by her servants.
 The scandal caused Catherine's husband to send her back to live with her family in Chandernagore, and successfully sued Francis for adultery, receiving 50,000 rupees in damages on 6 March 1779.
 Catherine became Francis's mistress soon after.

 On 17 August 1780, Francis was seriously injured in a duel with his political rival Warren Hastings and decided to leave India.
 Francis and Catherine embarked on separate ships in December 1780 – Francis to London and Catherine to Paris to live with her relatives – although they planned to meet later on the Continent.
 Once aboard, Catherine began an affair with fellow passenger Thomas Lewin, a colonial official from Madras and later father of Harriet Grote.
 Their ship was diverted to Cádiz, and the pair arrived together in London by a different ship in the summer of 1781.